-Cutting (Fig. 10-13)
+Cutting (Fig. 9, 10-13)

-ÀWARNING: Always use eye protection.
+AWARNING: Always use eye protection.
 All users and bystanders must wear eye protection that conforms to ANSI Z87.1.

-ÀWARNING: Exercise extra caution when cutting towards operator.
+AWARNING: Exercise extra caution when cutting towards operator.
 Always hold saw firmly with both hands while cutting.

 Before cutting any type of material, be sure it is firmly anchored or clamped to prevent slipping.
 Place blade lightly against work to be cut, switch on saw motor and allow it to obtain maximum speed before applying pressure.
-Whenever possible, the saw shoe must be held firmly against the material being cut (Fig. 10).
+Whenever possible, the saw shoe must be held firmly against the material being cut.
 This will prevent the saw from jumping or vibrating and minimize blade breakage.
 Any cuts which put pressure on the blade such as angle or scroll cuts increase potential for vibration, kickback, and blade breakage.

-ÀWARNING: Use extra caution when cutting overhead and pay particular attention to overhead wires which may be hidden from view.
-Anticipate the path of falling branches and debris ahead of time. ÀWARNING: Inspect work site for hidden gas pipes, water pipes, or electrical wires before making blind or plunge cuts.
+AWARNING: Use extra caution when cutting overhead and pay particular attention to overhead wires which may be hidden from view.
+Anticipate the path of falling branches and debris ahead of time.

+AWARNING: Inspect work site for hidden gas pipes, water pipes, or electrical wires before making blind or plunge cuts.
 Failure to do so may result in explosion, property damage, electric shock, and/or serious personal injury.

-FLUSH-TO CUTTING (FIG. 11)
+FLUSH-TO CUTTING (FIG. 9B, 10)

 The compact design of the saw motor housing and spindle housing permits extremely close cutting to floors, corners and other difficult areas.
+The blade should be inserted upside-down to assist in flush-cutting (Fig. 9B, 10).

-POCKET/PLUNGE CUTTING - WOOD ONLY (FIG. 12)
+POCKET/PLUNGE CUTTING - WOOD ONLY (FIG. 11)

 The initial step in pocket cutting is to measure the surface area to be cut and mark clearly with a pencil, chalk or scriber.
 Use the appropriate blade for the application.
 The blade should be longer than 3-1/2" (89 mm) and should extend past the shoe and the thickness of the workpiece during the cut.
-Insert blade in blade clamp.
+A 4" (102 mm) blade is recommended for best performance.
+Insert blade into the blade clamp.

-Next, tip the saw backward until the back edge of the shoe is resting on the work surface and the blade clears the work surface (position 1, Fig. 12).
-Now switch motor on, and allow saw to come up to speed.
-Grip saw firmly with both hands and begin a slow, deliberate upward swing with the handle of the saw, keeping the bottom of the shoe firmly in contact with the workpiece (position 2, Fig. 12).
+Next, tip the saw backward until the back edge of the shoe is resting on the work surface and the blade clears the work surface (Fig. 11, position 1).
+Then, squeeze the trigger switch and allow saw to come up to speed.
+Grip saw firmly with both hands and begin a slow, deliberate upward swing with the handle of the saw, keeping the bottom of the shoe firmly in contact with the workpiece (Fig. 11, position 2).
 Blade will begin to feed into material.
 Always be sure blade is completely through material before continuing with pocket cut.